techidaily/site-win11-tips/source/_posts/common-windows-11-22h2-issues-and-their-fixes.md

  This problem is typically caused when you do not have sufficient space in your device for the new update or when your device does not meet the hardware and software requirements for Windows 11.

- We have a detailed guide on the[fixes to try if you are unable to install the Windows 22H2 update](https://www.makeuseof.com/windows-11-22h2-not-installing/) , which you can head over to.
-If basic troubleshooting does not do the trick, you can perform a clean installation of Windows using the ISO file, as if you're[installing Windows 11 on an old PC](https://www.makeuseof.com/windows-11-install-on-old-pc/) .
+ We have a detailed guide on the [fixes to try if you are unable to install the Windows 22H2 update](https://www.makeuseof.com/windows-11-22h2-not-installing/) , which you can head over to.
+If basic troubleshooting does not do the trick, you can perform a clean installation of Windows using the ISO file, as if you're [installing Windows 11 on an old PC](https://www.makeuseof.com/windows-11-install-on-old-pc/) .
 By doing this, your system will automatically update to the 22H2 version upon completing the process.

  We also recommend uninstalling your printer before upgrading to the Windows 11 22H2 version.
 Microsoft has confirmed that a faulty printer driver can cause the system to block the upgrade process.